 It doesn't matter which programming language is being discussed or the scope of the project, developers always want to know what the "other guy" is using.
-I tend to do all of my development in C/C++ and it probably comes as no surprise to others out there that use Netbeans instead of any of the other IDEs (which will go unnamed) the shock and resistance I receive when I answer this question with "Netbeans".
+I tend to do all of my development in C/C++ and it probably comes as no surprise to others using Netbeans for C/C++ the shock and resistance I receive when I tell people this.

 I'm a Linux guy.
 Up until last year, I had never written a lick of code under any platform other than Linux.
 When I was eventually "forced" to write some C++ under Windows, I felt like a foreign exchange student with no sponsor.
 I had absolutely no idea what was going on.
 I almost started to believe I didn't know how to program anymore.
 Where was gcc?
 How do I run this thing?
 How in the hell do I use Visual Studio?
 In walks Netbeans, the one thing I can always count on in my software development.
 That is, aside from the knowledge I've already garnered.

 The fact that Netbeans offers a full-fledged IDE that runs on multiple platforms is enough in itself.
 The fact that it has support for every language you could ever want (or need) to write code in is nearly unprecedented.
 The fact that it does all of this better than any IDE I've ever seen is teetering on goofy.
 The fact that it's open source is down right nuts.